 The popularity of Buttermilk Pie peaked during the Great Depression (1930’s) as a cheap but satisfying dessert.
 Resourceful bakers used buttermilk because it was abundant and inexpensive.
 With common ingredients from the pantry/larder (sugar, flour, butter, eggs, buttermilk), it’s one of the many pies I grew up enjoying when seasonal fruit is not available.

 This version gives the option of added lemon zest and freshly grated nutmeg to add extra punch.
 My father grew up on Texas Vinegar Pie, another interesting pie famous during the Great Depression.
 I will be making that one soon.
 If necessity is the mother of invention, these milk pies are a tasty example of that.

 - pie pan

 - measuring spoons and cups

 - ⅛ tsp salt

 - 1 tsp lemon zest (optional)

-- In the bowl of a stand mixer or mixing bowl combine sugar, butter and flour and beat until smooth and creamy.
+- In a stand mixer or mixing bowl, combine sugar, butter, flour and beat until smooth and creamy.

 - Pour the mixture into an unbaked pie shell and place in a preheated oven at 400°F/205°C for about 40 minutes.
-Adjust baking time as necessary for your oven.
+Adjust baking time as necessary for your range.

-- Once the pie has set, remove from the oven and cool on a wire cooling rack.
+- Once the pie has set, remove it from the oven cool it on a wire cooling rack.
 Allow the pie to cool to room temperature before slicing.
-The pie is ready to serve warm or you can refrigerate for later.
+Then, the pie is ready to serve warm, or you can refrigerate for later.
 Old Fashioned Buttermilk Pie keeps refrigerated for 4-5 days.